DSpace/RestContract/items.md

 It embeds all relationships where either the left or the right item matches the given uuid

+### Get single version for item
+**GET /api/core/items/{:item-uuid}/version**

+Provide version information based on a given Item UUID.
+An Item UUID will only match one version.

+The JSON response and status codes are the same as the [Version endpoint](version.md#get-single-version).

 ## Deleting an item

 **DELETE /api/core/items/<:uuid>**